Sunhat/react-native-extra-dimensions-android/README.md

 ## ExtraDimensions

 This module allows you to access additional display metrics on Android devices.
+(RN 0.29.0+)

 - Actual width and height of the screen (including elements such as soft menu bar)
 - Soft menu height